HL7/US-Core/input/pagecontent/vitals-write.md

 ### Resource Submission

-Servers **SHALL** support the submission of Observation resources that _are not_ the result of a calculation and validate against a [US Core Vital Sign Profile](https://build.fhir.org/ig/HL7/US-Core/profiles-and-extensions.html#observation) that corresponds to a version used by the server for vital sign Observation read requests.
+Servers **SHALL** support the submission of Observation resources that _are not_ the result of a calculation and validate against a [US Core Vital Sign Profile](https://build.fhir.org/ig/HL7/US-Core/profiles-and-extensions.html#observation) that corresponds to a version used by the Server for vital sign Observation read requests.

-Servers **MAY** support the submission of Observation resources that _are_ the result of a calculation (such as the "US Core Pediatric BMI for Age Observation Profile") and validate against a [US Core Vital Sign Profile](https://build.fhir.org/ig/HL7/US-Core/profiles-and-extensions.html#observation) that corresponds to a version used by the server for vital sign Observation read requests.
+Servers **MAY** support the submission of Observation resources that _are_ the result of a calculation (such as the "US Core Pediatric BMI for Age Observation Profile") and validate against a [US Core Vital Sign Profile](https://build.fhir.org/ig/HL7/US-Core/profiles-and-extensions.html#observation) that corresponds to a version used by the Server for vital sign Observation read requests.

 Servers **SHALL** respond to supported and valid vital sign Observation creation requests with a status code of `200 OK` and a content location header, or with a status code of `202 Accepted`.
 If a content location header is provided, the resources **SHALL** be visible in subsequent read API calls and accessible within the system in the same manner as other patient-submitted data.
-If a content location header is not provided, and the server does not subsequently make the resource accessible in read API calls, the server **SHALL** have a documented and discoverable reason why it was discarded (e.g., a log entry describing rejection during a review workflow or the applicability of a condition in the "Discarding" section below).
+If a content location header is not provided, and the Server does not subsequently make the resource accessible in read API calls, the Server **SHALL** have a documented and discoverable reason why it was discarded (e.g., a log entry describing rejection during a review workflow or the applicability of a condition in the "Discarding" section below).

 Servers **SHALL** support the creation of a single vital sign through a FHIR `create` operation, and **MAY** support the creation of multiple vital signs by submitting a FHIR `Batch` bundle.
-When batch creation is supported, clients **MAY** use this approach to indicate that a set of Observation resources should be reviewed as a group, and systems **MAY** use this information when sending notifications or displaying the data.
+When batch creation is supported, Clients **MAY** use this approach to indicate that a set of Observation resources should be reviewed as a group, and systems **MAY** use this information when sending notifications or displaying the data.

 Systems may choose to segregate data that originated from a patient from other vital sign data for the patient (for example, showing it on a separate patient flow sheet).